Find Grad Schools

 • Interview clients, review records, conduct assessments, or confer with other professionals to evaluate the mental or physical condition of clients or patients.

-When polled, Substance Abuse Social Workers say the following skills are most frequently used in their jobs:
+These are the skills Substance Abuse Social Workers say are the most useful in their careers:

 Active Listening: Giving full attention to what other people are saying, taking time to understand the points being made, asking questions as appropriate, and not interrupting at inappropriate times.